Maryandra and her companion enjoyed a visit to the Tokyo Temple this week!

 Wednesday:

-sister Horrocks is doing more of her family history stuff.
+We are now at the church, and sister Horrocks is doing more of her family history stuff.
 I think I might

 just take a look as well!
 Yay!...
 So, I went all the way back to Adam